jedevc/fyp-report/report.md

-These build commands are prefixed to the file output as a C multi-line comment, to indicate how the file should be correctly compiled - if desired, this output can be suppressed, and the file compiled manually.
+These build commands are prefixed to the file output as a C multi-line comment, to indicate how the file should be correctly compiled - if desired, this output can be suppressed and the file compiled manually.
 The vulnspec command line tool additionally contains the `build` sub-command, which reads the build commands from a synthesised C file and runs them automatically.